+Comment: The

-Comment: The system can contribute to satisfying these Regulations.
-See sections 6.2 and 6.3 of
+The system can contribute to satisfying this Regulation.
+See sections 6.2 and 6.3 of this

 Construction (Design and Management) Regulations 2015 Construction (Design and Management) Regulations (Northern Ireland) 2016

 Information in this Certificate may assist the client, designer (including Principal Designer) and contractor (including Principal Contractor) to address their obligations under these Regulations.